 Reflection on Luke 10:1-12, 17-20 ~

 While very few of us can move from town to town, proclaiming the Kingdom of God is at hand.
-Our Yes means we are at least to do so within our own community.
-Within mine, the smiles I see are more than enough payment for the being and the actions of my faith.
-I am witness that even within our worldly surroundings, Eucharist, the Word, and Trinity’s grace, peace fill me with love radiating outward especially in ministries when my role is to lead, guide conversation, or prayer.
+Our Yes means we are at least to do so within our community.
+Within mine, the smiles I see are more than enough payment for my faith’s being and actions.
+I am a witness that even within our worldly surroundings, Eucharist, the Word, and Trinity’s grace, peace fills me with love radiating outward, especially in ministries when my role is to lead, guide the conversation, or prayer.

 The Mission of the Seventy

 10 After this the Lord appointed seventy others and sent them on ahead of him in pairs to every town and place where he himself intended to go.
 2 He said to them, “The harvest is plentiful, but the laborers are few; therefore ask the Lord of the harvest to send out laborers into his harvest.
 3 Go on your way.
 See, I am sending you out like lambs into the midst of wolves.
 4 Carry no purse, no bag, no sandals; and greet no one on the road.
 5 Whatever house you enter, first say, ‘Peace to this house!’
 6 And if anyone is there who shares in peace, your peace will rest on that person; but if not, it will return to you.
 7 Remain in the same house, eating and drinking whatever they provide, for the laborer deserves to be paid.
 Do not move about from house to house.
 8 Whenever you enter a town and its people welcome you, eat what is set before you; 9 cure the sick who are there, and say to them, ‘The kingdom of God has come near to you.’
 10 But whenever you enter a town and they do not welcome you, go out into its streets and say, 11 ‘Even the dust of your town that clings to our feet, we wipe off in protest against you.
 Yet know this: the kingdom of God has come near.